National Palace Museum: Painting and calligraphy

 The paintings in the National Palace Museum date from the Tang dynasty (618–907) to the modern era.
 The collection covers over one thousand years of Chinese painting, and encompasses a wide range of genres, including landscape, flower and bird, figure painting, boundary painting, etc. Among the most popular paintings in the collection is the Qing Palace Version of Along the River During the Qingming Festival by five Qing dynasty court painters (Chen Mu, Sun Hu, Jin Kun, Dai Hong and Cheng Zhidao).
 Dwelling in the Fuchun Mountains (Wu-yung version) by Huang Gongwang of the Yuan dynasty is one of the rarest and most dramatic works.
 Walking on a Mountain Path in Spring is another significant work.
 The museum has a vast collection of calligraphy works from the hands of major calligraphers, scholars and important courtiers in history.
 The calligraphy works date from the Jin (266–420) and Tang (618–907) dynasties, with a variety of styles.

 Rare books and documents

 Rare books in the National Palace Museum range from the Song (960–1279) and Yuan (1271–1368) dynasties to the Ming (1368–1644) and Qing (1644–1912) dynasties, amounting to over 200,000 volumes.
-Yongle Encyclopedia and Siku Quanshu (Complete Library of the Four Treasuries) are among the examples.
+Yongle Encyclopedia and Complete Library of the Four Treasuries are among the examples.

 Historical documents in the museum include Jiu Manzhou Dang, a set of Manchu archives that are the sourcebook of Manwen Laodang and a primary source of early Manchu history.
 Other official documents such as the court archives are available for research in the history of the Qing dynasty.